 For successful completion of the DI Program and to receive a verification statement, the following requirements must be met:

-- Interns must be enrolled full-time in the U of M DI Program and complete all requirements within one year of the start date.
-Extensions beyond 12 months may result in re-applying to the program and paying program fee again.
-Refer to the Leave of Absence policy if a leave of absence is required.
+- Interns must be enrolled full-time in the U of M DI Program and complete all requirements prior to graduation.
+Extensions beyond 14 months may result in re-applying to the program and paying program fee again.
+Refer to the Leave of Absence policy as necessary.

 - Successful completion of all rotations.
 Successful completion of each rotation will be determined by the preceptor for that rotation and by the Internship Director.
 It will be based on attendance and the learning accomplished in that rotation.
-In the case of rotations with multiple preceptors, a joint decision by all the preceptors will be made.
+Rotations with multiple preceptors, a joint decision by all the preceptors will be made.
 Successful completion will also depend upon:

 - Satisfactory and timely completion of assignments, projects, case studies, or any other assigned task(s).

-- An evaluation form completed for rotations, signed by the preceptor, intern and the Internship Director.
-Preceptors will determine if the intern has passed a rotation or needs to repeat a rotation.
+- Completed rotation evaluation forms.
+Preceptors will determine if the intern has passed a rotation or not.
 If an intern is required to extend or repeat a rotation, it will be done at the convenience of the preceptor(s).
 Furthermore, due to challenging circumstances securing sites and preceptors, the original schedule may be modified, with alternative sites/experiences utilized.
 Successful completion is based on passing every rotation.
 Repetition of rotations may result in a delay in graduation from the program.

 - Successful completion of clinical staff relief, food service theme meal, and community project(s) as determined by preceptors(s) and Internship Director.